 \subsection{User-assisted curve extrusion}

-After obtaining the guiding shape $M^{G}$, we want to leverage it to guide the curve extrusion process to make 2D curve into 3D volume.
-Curve extrusion is widely used in designing CAD model where the designers usually design layout the shape in 2D and extrude certain thickness along the direction into solid volume.
-Our goal is to extrude all the closed paths in the input clipart $S$ into volumes and transform them so that they can cover as many vertices in the guiding shape $M^{G}$ as possible.
-We assume the extrusion axis is along the z-axis (\ie~the input clipart lying on xy-plane).
-And we parameterize the extruded volume $V_i$ of a closed path $C_i$ using the following parameter: (i) the extrude thickness $d_i$, and (ii) the z-coordinate $z_i$ of the centroid of the extruded volume (see \figname~\ref{fig:extrude_param} for illustration).
+After obtaining the guiding shape $M^{G}$, we want to leverage it to guide the curve extrusion process to make a 2D curve into a 3D volume.
+Curve extrusion is widely used in designing the CAD model where the designers usually design layout the shape in 2D and extrude certain thickness along the direction into solid volumes.
+Our goal is to extrude all the closed paths in the input clipart $S$ into volumes and transform them to cover as many vertices in the guiding shape $M^{G}$ as possible.
+We assume the extrusion axis is along the z-axis (\ie~the input clipart lying on the xy-plane).
+And we parameterize the extruded volume $V_i$ of a closed path $C_i$ using the following parameter: (i) the extrude thickness $d_i$, and (ii) the z-coordinate $z_i$ of the centroid of the extruded volume (see \figname~\ref{fig:opt_fig}(b) for illustration).

 \begin{description}[style=unboxed,leftmargin=0cm] \item[User-assisted structural annotation] We allow the users to annotate each closed path in the input clipart with some structural properties.
 These annotations enable the users to assign the 3D information they depicted.
 We provide the following four types of annotations: \begin{itemize} \item \textbf{multiple objects}: for each closed path $C_i$ in 2D, there might be multiple objects in 3D which are occluded.
-We provide this annotation to the user so that they can assign the number of objects $N$ they think exists.
-We duplicate the annotated closed path $N$ times before doing the extrusion. \item \textbf{same thickness}: for each pair of closed paths $C_i$ and $C_j$, the user can enforce them to have the same extrude thickness (\ie~$d_i == d_j$). \item \textbf{same depth}: for each pair of closed paths $C_i$ and $C_j$, the user can enforce the z-coordinate of the centroid ($z_i$ and $z_j$) of the extruded volume to be the same. \item \textbf{depth order}: by default, we will leverage the layering of the input clipart as the depth orders between closed paths.
-However, the user is able to assign desired depth order to overwrite the default ordering. \end{itemize} \end{description} Please see \figname~\ref{fig:annotation} for illustrations of each structural annotations.
+We provide this annotation to the user to assign the number of objects $N$ they think exists.
+We duplicate the annotated closed path $N$ times before doing the extrusion. \item \textbf{same thickness}: for each pair of closed paths $C_i$ and $C_j$, the user can enforce them to have the same extrude thickness (\ie~$d_i = d_j$). \item \textbf{same depth}: for each pair of closed paths $C_i$ and $C_j$, the user can enforce the z-coordinate of the centroid ($z_i$ and $z_j$) of the extruded volume to be the same. \item \textbf{depth order}: by default, we will leverage the input clipart's layering as the depth orders between closed paths.
+However, the user can assign the desired depth order to overwrite the default ordering. \end{itemize} \end{description} Please see \figname~\ref{fig:annotation} for illustrations of each structural annotations.